-For hyperbaric oxygen therapy, the affected person lies down on a stretcher that slides into an acrylic tube.
+For hyperbaric oxygen therapy (HBOT), the affected person lies down on a stretcher.
+The stretcher slides into an acrylic tube.
 The pressure inside the tube is raised, and 100% oxygen is delivered under high pressure.
 After treatment, the chamber is depressurized slowly while the person rests inside.

-It is not clear if hyperbaric oxygen treatments work better than oxygen therapy at normal pressure to reduce the risk of cognitive problems, such as lasting damage to memory, attention, and concentration.footnote 1, footnote 2
+It is not clear if HBOT works better than oxygen therapy at normal pressure to reduce the risk of cognitive problems, such as lasting damage to memory, attention, and concentration.

-Risks of hyperbaric oxygen therapy may include ear pain, rupture of the eardrum, sinus discomfort, a bloody nose, and in very rare cases, seizure or problems from too much oxygen.
+Risks of HBOT may include ear pain and rupture of the eardrum.
+They may also include sinus pressure, a bloody nose, tooth pain, or changes to eyesight.
+Some people may feel anxious.
+In very rare cases, it can cause seizures or problems from too much oxygen.